Chris Cornell: Depression and substance abuse

-Cornell struggled with depression and had multiple addictions which he was able to manage until 1997, when Soundgarden disbanded and his first marriage was failing.
-At that point, Cornell turned to OxyContin and other substances.
-He said about that period, "I went through a serious crisis with depression where I didn't eat a whole meal every day.
+Cornell struggled with depression and had multiple addictions that he was able to manage until 1997, when Soundgarden disbanded and his first marriage was failing.
+At that point, Cornell turned to oxycodone and other substances.
+He said of that period: "I went through a serious crisis with depression where I didn't eat a whole meal every day.
 I was just kind of shutting down.
 I eventually found that the only way out of that was to change virtually everything in my life.
 That was a very frightening thing to do, but it was worthwhile."
 He checked into a rehabilitation center in 2002 and quit drinking and smoking around 2005.